 Detail from Constant grounding . . .

-And instead of a new vacuum cleaner (in Hamilton’s collage a Hoover Constellation), de Veyra presents us with another kind of “constellation,” a 21st-century drone.
-And instead of citing a romantic comic-book artist’s work on an interior wall, de Veyra cites an image from Andy Warhol’s Marilyn Monroe series on a park’s tall wall fence.
-And while Hamilton’s collage features a TV set, de Veyra presents his window view as a kind of contemporary TV reality in itself, which view presents also dreamy reflections of the building room’s ceiling lights on the window’s glass.
+And instead of a new vacuum cleaner (in Hamilton’s collage a Hoover Constellation), de Veyra presents to us another kind of “constellation,” a 21st-century drone.
+Incidentally, both the vaccum cleaner and the drone use air.
+And instead of citing a romantic comic-book artist’s work on an interior wall, de Veyra’s painting cites a Pop art image from Andy Warhol’s Marilyn Monroe series on a park’s tall wall fence.
+And while Hamilton’s collage features a TV set, de Veyra’s composition presents his window view as being a kind of contemporary TV reality in itself, presenting dreamy reflections of the building room’s ceiling lights on the window’s glass.
 An additional realist TV in de Veyra’s composition could be that image of Chrissie Hynde on a building wall, which, instead of being graffiti, could reference contemporary video walls/billboards on city-building exteriors. . . .
-Then there’s a dome structure on top of de Veyra’s central green building, which echoes Hamilton’s Earth image on his ceiling (the former is round, the latter is flat, get it?).
-And while Hamilton’s collage features an anonymous Victorian man’s portrait, de Veyra presents Hamilton’s portrait itself as his “image from the past.”
-While Hamilton’s collage gives us a copy of The Journal of Commerce, founded by telegraph pioneer Samuel F. B. Morse, resting on a chair, de Veyra gives us a different kind of flyer for commerce, a blimp telegraphing its message from the air (chair of theories or lies and half-lies vs. something truly in the air, get it? and theoretical commerce journals as ad flyers, see?).
+Then there’s a dome structure on top of de Veyra’s central green building, which echoes Hamilton’s Earth image on his ceiling (de Veyra’s sphere is round, Hamilton’s Earth is flat).
+And while Hamilton’s collage features an anonymous Victorian man’s portrait, de Veyra here presents Hamilton’s portrait itself as his “image from the past.”
+While Hamilton’s collage gives us a copy of The Journal of Commerce, founded by telegraph pioneer Samuel F. B. Morse, resting on a chair, de Veyra gives us a different kind of flyer for commerce, a blimp telegraphing its message from the air (chair of theories vs. something truly in the air? or theoretical-commerce journals as being ad flyers?).
 And instead of coming from a tape recorder, the music in de Veyra’s picture could already be coming from the Chrissie Hynde building-wall video, or it could simply be the cool sound coming from the drone outside his window, albeit likely muffled by the window’s glass.
-Meanwhile, if Hamilton’s collage presents us with a façade of a cinema theater outside his room-window view (the narrators are outside), de Veyra’s window of a painting already presents itself as a movie of questions, complete with moving images—e.g., is the white bird above Chrissie Hynde’s image part of the Hynde graffiti or video, or is it a real bird flying outside the buildings?
-And apart from the movement of the people and the blue car and the bicycle on its lane below, could the clouds on the towers’ horizon also be moving, complete with lightning?
-Or is de Veyra’s cinematic window to the world outside also presenting a window to the world inside with that center hole in the green building that seems to allude to cinema theater lobbies inside buildings with glass walls?
-(The narrators are inside, narrating what’s there outside.)
+Meanwhile, if Hamilton’s collage presents us with a façade of a cinema theater outside his room-window view (the storytellers are outside his room, but they’re also inside that cinema, which is its own technological room), de Veyra’s window of a painting already presents itself as a movie of questions, complete with moving images—e.g., is the white bird above Chrissie Hynde’s image part of the Hynde graffiti or video, or is it a real bird flying outside the buildings?
+And apart from the implied movement of the people and the blue car and the bicycle on its lane below, could the clouds on the towers’ horizon in de Veyra’s painting also be moving, complete with lightning?
+And does de Veyra’s cinematic window to the world outside also presents us with a window to the world inside with that center hole in the green building that seems to allude to cinema theater lobbies inside buildings with glass walls?
+(The narrators are inside, here and in that cinema, narrating all things that’s there outside, but more telling of what’s in the storytellers’ heads.)